 You can also save money when shopping online by looking for coupon codes.
 Coupon codes are a great way to get discounted rates when shopping online.

-Another way that people save money when shopping online is by signing up for newsletters on online stores.
+Another way people save money when shopping online is by signing up for newsletters on online stores.

 Another great thing about shopping online is that some stores offer unique baby clothes that can’t be found in department stores or other specialty shops.